 1) Create a holistic view between the agency, your customer and your product.
 (Don't get locked into a category and never lose the perspective of how a brand operates in a larger culture).

-leaps into X-Box with product-specific games, that's "putting the brand in the culture," as Winsor explains.
+Example: Burger King leaps into X-Box with product-specific games, that's "putting the brand in the culture," as Winsor explains.
 And creating a new profit center for BK.

-consumer).
+2) Look outside your category (Offer an alternative to traditional advertising that will create a conversation with the consumer).
 In the below example of a Jetta ad, they went beyond the traditional "families" in car accidents concept.
 They made the point that accidents happen to everyone, even just two friends on their way somewhere.

 Example: Jetta's "Safe Happens"